zhijieshi/cse3666/code-examples/compiled/array_copy.md

 }
 ```

-A compiler generates the following instructions when optimization is on.
+32-bit CLANG 12.0.1 generates the following instructions when optimization is on.
+Six instructions in the loop.

 ```
 copy_array(int*, int*):                     # @copy_array(int*, int*)